toofast73/revolut-demo/README.md

 2) Make payments, using accountId, linked phone or credit card number.
 3) Get account balance history

-Processing system charges a fee for the transaction API interfaces are AccountApi, AccountBalanceApi, PaymentApi.
+Processing system charges a fee for the transaction.

+API interfaces are AccountApi, AccountBalanceApi, PaymentApi.

 ##### Implementation details: